Profile Details

 Education:

-PhD in Physics & Astrophysics, Université Claude Bernard, Lyon
+PhD in Physics and Astrophysics, Université Claude Bernard Lyon

 Science Interests: